Joemillard/pollinator_taxonomic_geographic_dist_text-analysis/README.md

 This repository contains all the scripts used for the text analysis carried out in the below review:

-> **Millard et al (in prep.), A novel text-mining approach to quantifying the taxonomic and geographic distribution of the animal pollination literature, and implications for the systematic review**
+> **Millard et al (in prep.), Text-analysis reveals taxonomic and geographic disparities in animal pollination literature**

+Please note that this repository is not written to be fully reproducible - contact Joe for any queries

 There are 14 R scripts and 1 Python script in this analysis: